 C A L M T R A N S I T I O N S

-Life changes form, and just as a baby is not delivered but birthed, life does not necessariy end with a pronouncement of death.
 I hold the questions of 'what is birth' and 'what is death' with respect and wonder, and continue to discover resonances between the two.
-And I am inspired by folks who do not see a difference between making their living, their next big step into the unknown, and their dying, beautiful, enriching, and generative.
+And I am inspired by folks who do not create a sharp separation between making their living, their next big step into the unknown, and their dying, beautiful, enriching, and generative.

 We welcome suggestions, collaborations,

 and creative + culturally nuanced exchange.